-Question from Kenny P.: I’ve noticed recently that my favorite website keeps automatically showing videos from something called AdChoices, and I find them really annoying!
+Question from Kenny P.: This morning I noticed that my favorite website has started showing videos from something called AdChoices, and I find them really annoying!

-I’ve scanned my system with AVG and Malwarebytes but they didn’t find anything.
+I’ve scanned my system with both Norton and Malwarebytes but they didn’t find anything.

 Rick’s answer: Kenny, the short answer to your question is no, AdChoices isn’t a virus or some other form of malware.

 It’s actually a legitimate advertising platform that countless advertisers use to get the message out about their products and services.